 Outbreaks of swamp crotch typically occur during hot and humid summers.
 Men who spend hours working hard in hot conditions — like soldiers and construction workers — are most susceptible to swamp crotch, though it can also strike men who spend a lot of time sitting — like motorcyclists, delivery truck drivers, and even office workers.

 As a lifelong resident of perpetually hot and humid Oklahoma, I’ve had to battle swamp crotch every summer for most of my life.
-And I know that there are millions of men out there who are suffering silently from this summertime plague.
+And I know that there are millions of men out there who are also suffering silently from this summertime malady.

 Below is my report.